TKJNR/AI-Hardware-Group-project/README.md

 (Enter your team name from Canvas)

 ## Team Members:
-- Student 1
+- Alexander Osei-Bonsu
-- Student 2
+- Rumali Siddiqua
-- Student 3
+- Mehedi Hasan

 ## Project Title:
-(Enter your project title - be creative)
+Development of an Energy-Efficient FPGA-Based Epileptic Seizure Detection System for Wearable Devices

 ## Project Description:
 (Provide a short description of the problem you're addressing)